 Or how the power of story is why the West doesn’t understand Russia

 It has been over a year since Russia invaded Ukraine (Feb 24, 2022).
-Over the past year, we have learned to stop calling it, “Ukraine” and we have changed our pronunciation of Kyiv from “key-ev” to “keev.”
-This has been the largest land war in Europe since World War II (although it should be noted that when I said this over the summer, someone remarked that the collapse of Yugoslavia was a European war).
+Over the past year, we have learned to stop calling it “Ukraine,” and we have changed our pronunciation of Kyiv from “key-ev” to “keev.”
+This has been the most significant land war in Europe since World War II (although it should be noted that when I said this over the summer, someone remarked that the collapse of Yugoslavia was a European war).
 This is a war that the West has feared for years, but as it turns out, Western fears were exaggerated.
 No one knew how bad the Russian military was or how faulty and poorly maintained the equipment was.

 How did we get here?
 Why did Putin decide to make every Western fear come true?